We may earn a commission when you buy through links in our articles. Learn more.

 For a fuller picture, check out our Carcassonne review.

-The best social deduction game for couples is Codenames: Duet.
+The best social deduction game for couples.

-Publisher: Czech Games
+Publisher Czech Games

-Game length: 15-30 minutes
+Game length 15-30 minutes

-Player count: 2
+Player count 2

 One of the best cooperative two-player board games you can find, Codenames: Duet is a frequent favorite for many couples.
 The two-player spin-off takes all the best elements from the Codenames series, and squeezes them into a sleek, faster-paced team-effort structure.